-Diverse compounds contained in cladodes can determine in different ways positive effects on animals' productive results.
-As known, the presence of compounds as mucilage, pectin, and phenols in animal feeds can improve the fatty acids profile in ruminant milk, modulating the microbiota in the rumen and/or the transit rate (de Araujo et al., 2021; Netto et al., 2022).
-Valentini et al. (2018) found that the fermentation of Opuntia pectin in ruminants can determine an improvement in the rumen environment in increased acetate production, influencing positively the fat synthesis in milk.
-Moreover, Gama et al. (2022) found that lactating cows fed with the integration of cladodes can increase the $\omega 6/\omega 3$ fatty acids ratio in milk, with a transfer of 18:2 $\omega$ -6.
-Another study showed how the use of cladodes of Opuntia in a diet enriched with sorghum oil could reduce the biohydrogenation of polyunsaturated fatty acids in the rumen, increasing the 18:1 trans-11 and the C18:2 CLA cis-9, trans-11 in milk (Gama et al., 2021).
-Moreover, the use of cladodes in substitution of some kind of hay, such as Cynodon spp., or of floured corn, could decrease stearic acid (de Oliveira Moraes et al., 2019).
-Porto et al. (2020) observed also the maintenance of an optimal acetate:propionate ratio and the increase in the production of microbial proteins in sheep fed with growing proportions of cladodes.
-Indeed, the high presence of rapidly fermentable carbohydrates and the consequent great levels of volatile fatty acids determined an increase in the height and surface of the papillae in the ruminal epithelium, in an attempt to absorb the larger quantities of volatile fatty acids produced.
-Another study conducted on dairy cows showed an increase in daily production with a linear reduction of urea nitrogen in milk and urine thanks to the replacement of corn silage with increasing percentages of O. ficus-indica cladodes (de Oliveira Moraes et al., 2019).
-Kamble et al. (2017) showed that cladodes can replace hay to 60%, with minimum effects on cow and sheep production.
+Diverse compounds contained in cladodes can have positive effects on animal production results.
+The presence of compounds such as mucilage, pectin, and phenols in animal feeds can improve the fatty acids profile in ruminant milk, modulating the microbiota in the rumen or the transit rate (de Araújo et al., 2021; Netto et al., 2022).
+Valentini et al. (2018) found that the fermentation of Opuntia pectin in ruminants can improve the rumen environment by increasing acetate production, influencing positively the fat synthesis in milk.
+Moreover, Gama et al. (2022) found that lactating cows fed with the integration of cladodes can increase the n-6/n-3 fatty acids ratio in milk, with a transfer of 18:2 n-6.
+Another study showed how the use of cladodes of Opuntia in a diet enriched with sorghum oil could reduce the biohydrogenation of PUFA in the rumen, increasing 18:1 trans-11 and C18:2 CLA cis-9, trans-11 in milk (Gama et al., 2021).
+Moreover, the use of cladodes in substitution of hay, such as Cynodon spp., or of floured corn, could decrease stearic acid (Moraes et al., 2019).
+Porto Filho et al. (2020) observed also the maintenance of an optimal acetate:propionate ratio and the increase in the production of microbial proteins in sheep fed with growing proportions of cladodes.
+Indeed, the high presence of rapidly fermentable carbohydrates and the consequent high levels of VFA caused an increase in the height and surface of the papillae in the ruminal epithelium, in an attempt to absorb the larger quantities of VFA produced.
+Another study conducted on dairy cows showed an increase in daily production of milk with a linear reduction of urea nitrogen in milk and urine due to the replacement of corn silage with increasing percentages of O. ficus-indica cladodes (Moraes et al., 2019).
+Kamble et al. (2017) showed that cladodes can replace hay to 60% with minimum effects on production in cows and sheep.
 Moreover, their use as forage integration seems to improve the taste and color of dairy products (Shetty et al., 2012).

-In Italy, the O. ficus-indica is mainly found in Sicily and Calabria, but it is also found in some mild-temperature areas of central and southern Italy (Sardinia, Apulia, Basilicata) (Prisa, 2021).
-In these regions, as well as in the arid areas of Africa and Brasil, the use of cladodes as feed integration for some autochthonous cattle and sheep breeds is recurrent in the dry period (Lins et al., 2016; Moraes et al., 2019; Saraiva et al., 2020; Nyambali et al., 2023).
-One of these breeds is the dual-purpose Cinisara cow, which is very adapted to be grazed in constrained environments, such as the marginal areas of north-western Sicily.
-The whole and raw milk is used to make, according to the traditional methods, both "Caciocavallo Palermitano" (a typical stretched-curd cheese with a firm paste and a parallelepiped shape) and "Caciotta" (fresh cheese with a spherical shape and a weight varying from 0.5 to 2 kg), while the meat is used for fresh consumption and recently also for the production of bresaola and salami (Gaglio et al., 2016; Alabiso et al., 2020).
+In Italy, O. ficus-indica is mainly found in Sicily and Calabria, but it is also found in some mild-temperature areas of central and southern Italy (Sardinia, Apulia, Basilicata; Prisa, 2021).
+In these regions, as well as in the arid areas of Africa and Brazil, the integration of cladodes in feed for some autochthonous cattle and sheep breeds is recurrent in the dry period (Lins et al., 2016; Moraes et al., 2019; Saraiva et al., 2020; Nyambali et al., 2023).
+One of these breeds is the dual-purpose Cinisara cow, which has adapted to be grazed in constrained environments, such as the marginal areas of northwestern Sicily.
+The whole and raw milk is used to make, according to the traditional methods, both Caciocavallo Palermitano (a typical stretched-curd cheese with a firm paste and a parallelepiped shape) and Caciotta (fresh cheese with a spherical shape and a weight varying from 0.5 to 2 kg), while the meat is used for fresh consumption and recently for the production of bresaola and salami (Gaglio et al., 2016; Alabiso et al., 2020).

-The aim of the present study was to evaluate the effect of integrating O. ficus-indica cladodes in the diet of lactating Cinisara cows during the dry period (summer) on milk yield, and different traits of cheeses.
-In the specific, the microbiological and sensorial profiles together with those of specific bioactive compounds, as fatty acids and polyphenols, and the antioxidants capacity of final products, were investigated.
+The aim of the present study was to evaluate the effect of integrating O. ficus-indica cladodes in the diet of lactating Cinisara cows during the dry period (summer) on milk yield and different traits of cheeses.
+Specifically, the microbiological and sensorial profiles of cheeses, as well as the specific bioactive compounds, such as fatty acids and polyphenols, and the antioxidant capacity of final products, were investigated.